|

 repair.
 We assume and hope Grumman paid fine attention to

 WI.
-On October 13, 1930 Applegate reported the propeller
+It must have been damaged soon thereafter, because on October 13, 1930 Applegate reported the propeller

 broken and motor damaged, and that the airplane was in storage